kamranjon/duo-looper/README.md

 A State-Machine Based Looper Written in C

+## Description

+A very simple program to build upon that establishes a state-machine pattern for audio looping.
+There are two versions, looper.c for the raspberry pi, and looper-desktop for testing the overall state machine without having to connect your pi and test there.

 ## Compilation

 on OSX:
-`cc looper.c -o looper`
+`cc looper-desktop.c -o looper`

 on Linux:
-`cc looper.c -ldl -lpthread -lm -o looper`
+`cc looper-desktop.c -ldl -lpthread -lm -o looper`

 on RaspberryPi:
-`cc looper.c -ldl -lpthread -lm -latomic -o looper`
+`cc looper.c bcm2835.c -ldl -lpthread -lm -latomic -o looper`

 ## Running